joseprupi/joseprupi.github.io/docs/_posts/2024-11-01-llms-model-validation.markdown

 Alright, we have a base now.
 We understand that validating models is a regulated process guided by SR 11-7 so let's gather some more detail on what this should be:

-> **Me:** What should a model validation contain according to SR 11-7?
+> **What should a model validation contain according to SR 11-7?**
 >
-> **ChatGPT:** According to SR 11-7, a comprehensive model validation should include the following key components:
+> According to SR 11-7, a comprehensive model validation should include the following key components:
 >
 >* **Evaluation of Conceptual Soundness:**
  An in-depth assessment of the model's design, theory, and logic, including underlying assumptions and methodology.
 This ensures that the model is appropriate for its intended purpose.